Kushal20092003/Railway-Database-Management-System-project-using-SQL/README.md

 Ticket cancellation is not taken into consideration

-## Objectives of Railway Management System
+## Objectives of Railway Management

 Create a database containing station, train, passenger, and ticket information.
 This helps with compliance and audits.